zonemaster/zonemaster-cli/USING.md

 The most basic use of the `zonemaster-cli` command is to just test a domain, e.g.
 "zonemaster.net".

-Using Docker (usually there is no IPv6 support):
+Using Docker:
 ```sh
 docker run -t --rm zonemaster/cli zonemaster.net --no-ipv6
 ```

-Using Docker with IPv6 support:
+or
 ```sh
 docker run -t --rm zonemaster/cli zonemaster.net
 ```

-With local installation and IPv6 support:
+With local installation:
 ```sh
 zonemaster-cli zonemaster.net
 ```

-With local installation with no IPv6 support:
+or
 ```sh
 zonemaster-cli zonemaster.net --no-ipv6
 ```